springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports with exceptions</td>
 <td>
 Our document structure is semantically marked up using headings to create a sequential hierarchy of content.
 We never use inappropriate heading levels for visual effect.
-All of these pages use labels on components that require user input.
+All of the pages of this product use labels on components that require user input.
 Sometimes headings or labels may be visually hidden but available to Assistive Technologies.

 The "manage cookies" privacy centre (3rd party content) uses an inappropriate aria label of "true" in place of its main heading.
 We have reported this problem to the vendor.
 </td>